dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) in C involves parsing, generating, and manipulating JSON data structures.
-Programmers do this to enable communication with web services, data storage, or configuration files in a lightweight and human-readable format.

 ## How to:
 To work with JSON in C, you'll typically use a library like `jansson` or `json-c` due to C's lack of built-in support for JSON.
 Here, we'll focus on `jansson` for its ease of use and active maintenance.
 First, install the library (e.g., using a package manager like `apt` on Ubuntu: `sudo apt-get install libjansson-dev`).

 Let's start by parsing a JSON string and accessing its contents: